Lamu Archipelago: History and archaeology

-The Mosques of Lamu Archipelago
+Mosques

 For centuries, the Swahili coast of East Africa has been a cultural crossroads.
 The mosques, central to the religious life of the region, bear witness to this rich heritage.
 Their architecture reflects not only Islamic traditions but also the artistic influences of various trading partners.
 This is particularly evident in the design of the mihrab, the prayer niche of symbolic importance within a mosque.

 The 18th and 19th centuries witnessed a period of significant change on the Swahili coast, particularly in the Lamu archipelago.
 The rise of Pate as a major political force, challenging Portuguese control of Mombasa, is thought to have been the catalyst for a distinct "new Swahili mihrab" style.
 This essay examines the development of this unique style, exploring its key features, the influences that shaped it, and prominent examples.

 The period was marked by a surge in mosque construction, with 22 mosques built in Lamu town and 12 in Pate between 1750 and 1820.
 A new style of mihrab (prayer niche) was developed, characterised by two key elements: a pronounced use of stucco for decoration and the adoption of the trilobal arch.

 The trilobal arch, a more elaborate design than the broken arch used previously, emerged in the 17th century under the influence of Indian traders.
 By the late 18th century this form had evolved into a polylobal design.
 The construction techniques for the mihrab arches involved ashlar blocks of coral bound with mortar, covered with a thick layer of stucco, and topped with pointed arches with a central boss.

+At the center of the abandoned town of Takwa on Manda Island stands a mosque with a 6.7 meter tall stone pillar (dubbed the Mosque of the Pillar).
+The mosque, like the town, was likely built between the 15th and 17th centuries before being abandoned.
+It contains a north-facing Mihrab and hemispherical arches separating its rooms.
+Evidence of wooden pulpits were also found.
+The mosque is built of coral rag.
+Near the north end of the mosque is the namesake pillar.
+This a tomb as pillar tombs are a hallmark of Swahili culture.
+The pillar is visited twice a year by Muslims from the nearby town of Shela, who pray for rain.